SpliceNFT/splicenft/docs/developers.md

 );
 ```

-Since the explicit provenances aren't part of the contract's state and Splice owners aren't iterable, a developer who wants to list all available Splices and their origins needs to read the `Mint` and `Transfer` events:
+Since the explicit provenances aren't part of the contract's state and Splice owners aren't iterable, a developer who wants to list all available Splices and their origins needs to scan the contract for `Mint` and `Transfer` events:

 === "Contract"